Electrically Charged Proca Stars: Numerical Results

 Figure~\ref{omega-vs-phi0} shows how the frequency $\omega$ varies as a function of the central potential $\psi_0$, for different values of the charge parameter $q$.
 This graph summarizes the entire set of allowed CPS families.
 For stars with $q\leq1$, we can find solutions for any positive value of $\psi_0$.
 However, because the numerical integration of the equations was performed only up to certain values of $\psi_0$, the curves in the plots for $q=0.9$ and $q=1.0$ appear truncated.
 In contrast, for supercritical charges such that $q>1$ the value of the central potential $\psi_0$ is no longer arbitrary, and CPS solutions are only found for certain specific intervals.
 Remember that, as discussed above, the boundary conditions imply that our solutions must be such that $\omega \leq m = 1$, so no solutions can exist for $\omega>1$.
 In particular, for the supercritical solutions there is both a lower and an upper bound for $\psi_0$, and solutions can not be found outside of this interval.
 We have set $q=1.04$ as an upper bound because we have found no solutions above that value.

 It is well known that for uncharged Proca stars the value of $\omega$ oscillates slowly as $\psi_0$ increases, and converges to $\omega \sim 0.891$~\cite{Brito:2015pxa}.
+This is most clearly seen in the $M$ vs $\omega$ curve in Figure~\ref{masa-vs-frecuencia}, where the solution tends to an attractor with fixed mass and frequency values.
 Our results show that CPS's with $q\leq1$ seem to have a similar behavior but with larger frequencies, with each curve oscillating and apparently converging to a value that depends on the charge.
 On the other hand, for supercritical charges, these oscillations are truncated at a certain value of $\psi_0$.
 In all cases, there is a minimum value for the frequency that depends on the charge.
 For subcritical values of the charge, the position of this minimum moves to the left as the charge increases.
 However, this behavior is reversed when supercritical charged values are considered, with the position of the minimum moving to the right.